Echo-Dev-Labs/3kh0v5/README.md

 <p align="center">The refined unblocked games website.</p>

 This is the GitHub repo which is used to host the website.
-If you want to use the games on 3kh0 on your website, please message `silvereen_` or `.xnc_` on Discord.
+If you want to use the games on 3kh0 on your website, please message `silvereen_` on Discord.
 <!-- More people will be using light mode in their web browser -->
 [![Join the 3kh0Dev Discord](https://invidget.switchblade.xyz/wv6huJAwEv?theme=light)](https://discord.io/3kh0_)